turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

 Check that...

-* You see the second subscriber in the monitor window
 * The second IRB window outputs `I heard...`
 * The third IRB window outputs `I think...`

-### Pub/Sub Review
+## Pub/Sub Take Aways

-* Async means faster first response
+* Async means the sender is done almost instantly
 * Pub/Sub is setup so subscribing is "cheap"
 * Published messages should be simple -- like strings or JSON, not complex serialized objects